What's New

 Pregnancy."

-This is the third try by the sponsors, whose first two initiatives have been
+This was the third try by the sponsors, whose first two initiatives were

 defeated by the voters.
 This poorly-drawn, overreaching, backhanded end-run

 around Roe v.
-Wade should be defeated again.
+Wade should have been defeated again.

-The Peace and Freedom Party urges you to vote NO on 4.
+The Peace and Freedom Party urged you to vote NO on 4.

 - Proposition 5 (see